justin2004/weblog/software_in_rdf/readme.md

-## representing software usage as a sequence of processes in RDF
+## thinking about representing software usage as a sequence of processes in RDF

 My family took a car trip recently and we wanted our son to be able to watch some episodes of a show he likes along the way.